scriptex/webpack-mpa/README.md

 4. Latest EcmaScript support
 5. Automatic browser reload using [BrowserSync](https://browsersync.io/)
 6. Images optimization using [Imagemin](https://github.com/Klathmon/imagemin-webpack-plugin)
+7. SVG Sprite generating using [spritesh](https://www.npmjs.com/package/spritesh)
+   The command which generates SVG sprite is `yarn svg`.
+   The command takes the svg files from `assets/images/svg` and produces a single `sprite.svg` file in `static` directory.

-If you wish to use a proxy in browsersync you can do it using the `DEV_URL` CLI argument like this:
+**If you wish to use a proxy in browsersync you can do it using the `DEV_URL` CLI argument like this:**

 ```
 yarn start --env.DEV_URL=http://your.app
 ```

+## Assets

+The `assets` folder contains several folders:

+* `images` - contains several folders too: - `favicon` - holds all favicon variations - `sprite` - holds png sprite's parts - `svg` - holds svg sprite's parts - `temp` - holds content images
+* `scripts` - contains the JS modules
+* `styles` - contains the SASS stylesheets